danalstadt/leadlander-slack/README.md

 # leadlander-slack

 Integrates LeadLander leads with Slack via incoming email.

-Receives and parses incoming email messages with [Mailin](https://github.com/Flolagale/mailin), as LeadLander has no feeds/webhooks/etc that can be used directly.
-See Mailin's docs for more information about getting that configured.
+This app and parses incoming email messages with [Mailin](https://github.com/Flolagale/mailin), as LeadLander has no feeds/webhooks/etc that can be used directly, and posts a message to a Slack #channel of your choice.
+See Mailin's docs for more information about getting incoming email configured.
+You should configure LeadLander to send you instant email alerts, and forward them to wherever your application is running.

 ## Installation